 - 3.1.
 Personal data or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data). - 3.2.
 There are "special categories" of more sensitive personal data which require a higher level of protection. - 3.3.
-We will collect, store and use personal information about you which may include the following categories: - a) personal contact details such as name, title, addresses, telephone numbers and email addresses; - b) date of birth; - c) gender; - d) next of kin and emergency contact information; - e) nationality; - f) details about your work history including paid and unpaid positions; - g) details about your qualifications and skills; - h) information about your hobbies and interests; - i) your job role, skills and your working time pattern; - j) your availability including start dates and end dates; - k) a copy of your driving licence; - right to work documentation which may include photographic ID such as a passport, birth certificate, resident permit or a copy of a visa.
+We will collect, store and use personal information about you which may include the following categories: - a) personal contact details such as name, title, addresses, telephone numbers and email addresses; - b) date of birth; - c) gender; - d) nationality; - e) details about your work history including paid and unpaid positions; - f) details about your qualifications and skills; - g) information about your hobbies and interests; - h) your job role, skills and your working time pattern; - i) your availability including start dates and end dates; - right to work documentation which may include photographic ID such as a passport, birth certificate, resident permit or a copy of a visa.
 The exact documentation that we require is based on government guidance and will depend upon your individual circumstances.
-We will provide you with details of the documents needed at the time we carry out the checks; - m) information about your criminal records history to the extent that this is required for a Disclosure Barring Service check; - n) information about your involvement with social services regarding child protection concerns; - o) details about you provided to us by third parties in references;
+We will provide you with details of the documents needed at the time we carry out the checks; - k) information about your criminal records history to the extent that this is required for a Disclosure Barring Service check; - information about your involvement with social services regarding child protection concerns; - m) details about you provided to us by third parties in references; - a copy of your signature where you sign documentation in the course of your role;